Before traveling, please check out these helpful tips.

 - Never flush foreign objects in the toilet!
 Once the chemical flush is full, it is unusable; use rest stops when possible.

-- Do not disembark until your Tour Director or Director releases you.
+- Do not disembark until your Tour Director or Teacher releases you.

 - Please, NO Flash Photography while on board the motorcoach!